BlkDev9/ChuwiCorebookPro/README.md

 # What works?

 Everything!!
+(Yes, even the SDcard reader and Bluetooth/Airdrop)

 # What macOS version are Compatible?

-I tested macOS Catalina, Big sur, and Monterey;
+I tested macOS Catalina, Big sur, Monterey and Ventura;

 # So i'm ready to go?

-Yeah! just put the EFI inside your EFI partition.
+Yep, just put the EFI inside your EFI partition and use https://github.com/corpnewt/GenSMBIOS to generate a new smbios for your PC, use "MacBookPro14,1" and put the values in your config.plist file, then you're good to go!